 While this choice is personal, it's better to play it safe if you're starting out.

-Our recommendation is to pick a well-balanced knife—one that's not too balanced toward the handle or the tip, but instead lies closer to the center.
+Our recommendation is to pick a well-balanced knife—one that's not too balanced toward the handle or the tip, but instead lies closer to the bolster where you hold your knife.
 This will make the handling easier on your wrist and the knife more comfortable to hold.

 Takeaway: What kitchen knives to buy